WebOrigami/docs/src/content/language/scope.md

 1. Variables defined inside the same `for` block, like: `squared`
 1. Variables defined by the `for` loop itself: `i`
-1. Variables defined inside the `function` block: `total`
+1. Variables defined inside the `function`: `n` and `total`
-1. Variables defined as function parameters: `n`
-1. Variables defined at the module's top level: `sumOfSquares` and `power`
+1. Variables defined at the module's top level: `sumSquares` and `power`
 1. Global objects, like `Math`

 When you write a statement like `newTotal = total + squared`, the language interpreter evaluates the references `total` and `squared` by searching through the blocks of the current scope in the above order, from innermost to outermost block.
 (In programming languages like JavaScript, variables only become available in scope if they are encountered _before_ the current line, but for the purposes of this analogy, we can set that refinement aside.)

 We can visualize that scope as a graph.
-The first time through the loop, the scope looks like:
+If we invoke `sumSquares(3)`, the first time through the loop, the scope looks like:

 <figure class="fullWidth">
 {{ svg jsScopeExample }}